-Enable ad hoc network on Windows 8 PC and convert PC into WiFi router.
+Enable ad hoc network on Windows 8 PC and convert PC into a WiFi router.
 If you want to Share Internet Connection Windows 8 PC with other wireless devices then follow this guide to enable ad-hoc network on Windows 8.
-In Windows 7 you can create ad hoc connection easily but in Windows 8 this option hidden and you need to run few command to share internet.
+In Windows 7 you can create an ad-hoc connection easily but in Windows 8 this option is hidden and you need to run a few commands to share the internet.

 See also: Set up ad hoc network Windows 7

 Now set up the ad hoc wireless network means converting the PC into a Wireless router.

 - Copy and paste the following command in the Command Prompt and hit Enter.

 netsh wlan set hostednetwork mode=allow ssid=TrickyWays.com key=12345678

 TrickyWays.comis the network SSID and